 What collectors should realise is from this there is a by-product and some will peruse this whilst others are just happy to quietly go about their collecting.

-Could a collection like this every be collaborated again?
+Could a collection like this ever be collaborated again?
 Time will tell but one thing is for certain recognition for those who do it is clearly available within the world of Antique tools, as David has demonstrated.

 I feel there will be more specialist tool collections coming to the fore, Antique hammers, wrenches, saws, and the lists go on.
 These are exciting times as never before has there been an easier way to publicise your knowledge or collections.